 Entry, Exit & Visa Requirements

 Spain is a party to the Schengen Agreement.
 This means U.S. citizens may enter Spain for up to 90 days in a six-month period for tourist or business purposes without a visa.
-Your passport should be valid for at least three months beyond the period of stay.
+Your passport should be valid for at least three months beyond the date of your departure.
 For additional details about traveling to and within Schengen countries, please see our Schengen Fact Sheet.
-For details regarding what is required for an official letter of invitation please visit the website of the Spanish Embassy in the U.S.
+For details regarding what is required for an official letter of invitation please visit the website of the Spanish Embassy in the United States.

 The Spanish government scrutinizes visitors who overstay their visas or their visa-free entry per the Schengen Agreement.
 Immediate deportation after spending a number of days in detention is not uncommon.
 You should leave Spain promptly at the end of the 90-day visa-free travel period, or at the end of the time stated on your visa.

-U.S. citizens who wish to stay in Spain for longer than three months, or who wish to apply for residency in Spain, will also need to supply local authorities with an official criminal records check from their state of residence or from the Federal Bureau of Investigation’s Criminal Justice Information Services office (CJIS).
+U.S. citizens who wish to stay in Spain for longer than 90 days, or who wish to apply for residency in Spain, will also need to supply local authorities with an official criminal records check from their state of residence or from the Federal Bureau of Investigation’s Criminal Justice Information Services office (CJIS).
 Both types of documents carry the apostille from the state authority for state criminal records and by the Department of State for the FBI records.

 Neither the Embassy nor the Consulate General takes fingerprints for the purpose of criminal records checks; rather, U.S. citizens can obtain a letter from the Embassy or Consulate General asking local police to take their fingerprints.
 To obtain the letter from the Embassy, individuals need to make an appointment for notarial services.
 To obtain the letter from the U.S. Consulate General in Barcelona, individuals should make an appointment for notarial services with this link.